Gaius-Augustus/BRAKER/README.md

 If `--UTR=on` is enabled, strand-separated bam-files can be provided with `--bam=plus.bam,minus.bam`.
 In that case, `--stranded=...` should hold the strands of the bam files (`+` for plus strand, `-` for minus strand, `.` for unstranded).
 Note that unstranded data will be used in the gene prediction step, only, if the parameter `--stranded=...` is set. *This is an experimental feature!*

+### --gemomaGff=filtered_predictions.gff3

+If this argument is provided, GeneMark-EX will be skipped and AUGUSTUS will be trained on GeMoMa predictions.
+GeMoMa predictions are subsequently enforced during gene prediction with AUGUSTUS.

 ### --makehub --email=your@mail.de